-11. Stock-Based Compensation
+8. Stock-Based Compensation

 In June 2018, the Company adopted the 2018 Equity Incentive Plan (2018 Plan).
 The 2018 Plan provided for the Company to sell or issue common stock or restricted common stock, or to grant incentive stock options or nonqualified stock options for the purchase of common stock, to employees, members of the Company's board of directors and consultants of the Company under terms and provisions established by the Company's board of directors.
-Under the terms of the 2018 Plan, options may be granted at an exercise price not less than fair market value.
+In October 2018, the Board of Directors approved an amendment and restatement of the 2018 Plan, increasing the shares of common stock issuable under the 2018 Plan as well as allowing for an automatic annual increase to the shares issuance under the 2018 Plan to the amount equal to 5% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year.
+The term of any stock option granted under the 2018 Plan cannot exceed 10 years.
 The Company generally grants stock-based awards with service conditions only.
 Options granted typically vest over a four-year period but may be granted with different vesting terms.
+Options shall not have an exercise price less than 100% of the fair market value of the Company's common stock on the grant date.
+Options granted typically vest over a four-year period but may be granted with different vesting terms.
+Restricted Stock Units granted typically vest annually over a four-year period but may be granted with different vesting terms.

-As of September 30, 2018, there were 1,112,753 shares reserved by the Company under the 2018 Plan for the future issuance of equity awards.
+As of June 30, 2019, there were 10,660,415 shares reserved by the Company under the 2018 Plan for the future issuance of equity awards.